-7 The Department has also been working with the Southern 8 Trust to increase the Trust's Urology capacity and has provided additional recurrent funding.
-From March 2021 9 to October 2023, the overall Urology outpatient waiting 12:56 10 11 list has been reduced by 18%, while the number of 12 suspect cancer or urgent patients waiting for 13 assessment has reduced by 31%.
-Over the same period, 14 the number of patients waiting for a day case or 15 inpatient procedure has reduced by 38%.
-However, it is 12:56 16 vitally importantly that the Panel understand the constraints within which the Northern Ireland health 17 18 and social care system is operating.
-All parts of the 19 public sector are facing significant budgetary 20 pressures, but the budgets afforded to the Department, 12:57 and then to the individual Trusts, are significantly 21 22 constrained.
-The capacity of the system is unable to keep up with demand, particularly when its finite 23 24 resources have been significantly impacted by the demands of the Covid 19 pandemic.
+7 The Department has also been working with the Southern 8 Trust to increase the Trust's Urology capacity and has 9 provided additional recurrent funding.
+From March 2021 to October 2023, the overall Urology outpatient waiting 12:56 10 list has been reduced by 18%, while the number of 11 12 suspect cancer or urgent patients waiting for 13 assessment has reduced by 31%.
+Over the same period, the number of patients waiting for a day case or 14 inpatient procedure has reduced by 38%.
+However, it is 12:56 15 16 vitally importantly that the Panel understand the constraints within which the Northern Ireland health 17 18 and social care system is operating.
+All parts of the 19 public sector are facing significant budgetary 20 pressures, but the budgets afforded to the Department, 12:57 21 and then to the individual Trusts, are significantly constrained.
+The capacity of the system is unable to 22 keep up with demand, particularly when its finite 23 24 resources have been significantly impacted by the demands of the Covid 19 pandemic.
 In particular, the 25 12.57 Panel will be aware of the recent budget allocation to 26 27 the Health Service.
-Bringing the waiting lists in Northern Ireland to an acceptable level will require 28 sustained and substantial recurrent investment through 29

-1 multi-year budgets, workforce development and 2 system-wide transformation.
-The Department's position is that, sadly, the '24/'25 budget outcome falls far 3 4 short of the funding needed to maintain elective care 5 services at their current level.
-The Department's 12:57 estimates are that approximately 75 to 80 million is 6 7 required this year just to stand still for red flag and 8 time-critical patients, so the 34 million that has been earmarked for waiting lists will not, therefore, even 9 cover half of the required investment.
+Bringing the waiting lists in Northern Ireland to an acceptable level will require 28 29 sustained and substantial recurrent investment through multi-year budgets, workforce development and 1 2 system-wide transformation.
+The Department's position 3 is that, sadly, the '24/'25 budget outcome falls far short of the funding needed to maintain elective care 4 5 services at their current level.
+The Department's 12:57 estimates are that approximately 75 to 80 million is 6 7 required this year just to stand still for red flag and 8 time-critical patients, so the 34 million that has been 9 earmarked for waiting lists will not, therefore, even cover half of the required investment.
 10 12.58

-12 In addition, the Department has assessed that funding 13 above the 75 to 80 million, of approximately 135 14 million per year for up to five years, could have been 15 invested in waiting lists initiatives to address the 12:58 16 unacceptably long waiting lists in Northern Ireland.
+12 In addition, the Department has assessed that funding 13 above the 75 to 80 million, of approximately 135 million per year for up to five years, could have been 14 invested in waiting lists initiatives to address the 15 12:58 16 unacceptably long waiting lists in Northern Ireland.
 If this additional waiting list initial funding had 17 18 been invested, significant progress could have been 19 made, with an initial focus on those patients waiting 20 over three years.
-Unfortunately, no additional funding 12:58 for waiting list initiatives for the remainder of this 21 22 financial year -- sorry, no additional funding for 23 waiting list initiatives for the remainder of this 24 financial year could potentially have significant 25 consequences, with a negative impact on patient 12:59 26 outcomes and waiting lists.

-In addition, recurrent sustainable financial investment in core capacity is also required.
-That will allow transformation of elective care services to help reduce demand, providing a more cost-effective way to reduce waits and to prevent the build-up of waits in the future.
-Without that investment, there is no realistic possibility of reducing waiting times in Northern 12:59 Ireland to acceptable levels.
-It is estimated that this requires approximately £80 million per year, in addition to what is required to maintain the red flag and time-critical services and to tackle long waiters.
+Unfortunately, no additional funding 12:58 21 for waiting list initiatives for the remainder of this financial year -- sorry, no additional funding for 22 waiting list initiatives for the remainder of this 23 24 financial year could potentially have significant 25 consequences, with a negative impact on patient 12:59 outcomes and waiting lists.
+26 transformation of elective care services to help reduce 1 2 demand, providing a more cost-effective way to reduce waits and to prevent the build-up of waits in the 3 future.
+Without that investment, there is no realistic 4 5 possibility of reducing waiting times in Northern 12:59 Ireland to acceptable levels.
+It is estimated that 6 7 this requires approximately £80 million per year, in 8 addition to what is required to maintain the red flag 9 and time-critical services and to tackle long waiters.